HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/privilege-escalation-with-autorun-binaries.md

 * `HKLM\Software\Microsoft\Windows NT\CurrentVersion\Terminal Server\Install\Software\Microsoft\Windows\CurrentVersion\Runonce`
 * `HKLM\Software\Microsoft\Windows NT\CurrentVersion\Terminal Server\Install\Software\Microsoft\Windows\CurrentVersion\RunonceEx`

-Run and RunOnce registry keys cause programs to run each time that a user logs on.
-The data value for a key is a command line no longer than 260 characters.
+Registry keys known as **Run** and **RunOnce** are designed to automatically execute programs every time a user logs into the system.
+The command line assigned as a key's data value is limited to 260 characters or less.

 **Service runs** (can control automatic startup of services during boot):